BattletechModders/SkillBasedInit/README.md

 Mechwarriors lose initiative anytime they are injured.
 Mechwarriors with additional health pips due to high guts ratings ignore one injury per each additional health pip they have.

+### Miscellaneous

+Turrets suffer a -4 penalty, while tanks suffer a -2.
+These will likely be removed in the future once it's been confirmed that init bonuses on chassis and components will flow through the system.

 ## TODO

 These items are known bugs or issues that should be resolved before declaring a 1.0 version.